MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 The cmdlet parameters are:

-`-RemoteShareBlobStore <SPRemoteShareBlobStorePipeBin`d>
+`RemoteShareBlobStore <SPRemoteShareBlobStorePipeBind>`

 The remote share BLOB store needs to be unregistered.
 It can either be the remote share BLOB store object or be the remote share BLOB store name.

 `[-Force]`

-This switch forces un-registration even when the BLOBs are still in use in the remote share BLOB store.
-If there are still BLOBs in use in the BLOB store while un-registering, this cmdlet will throw an exception to prevent unintentional un-registering of a BLOB store in-use.
+This switch forces unregistration even when the BLOBs are still in use in the remote share BLOB store.
+If there are still BLOBs in use in the BLOB store while unregistering, this cmdlet will throw an exception to prevent unintentional un-registering of a BLOB store in-use.

-If there is need to un-register such BLOB store, you can run the cmdlet with this switch to ignore the detection of in-use BLOBs in the BLOB store.
+If there is need to unregister such BLOB store, you can run the cmdlet with this switch to ignore the detection of in-use BLOBs in the BLOB store.

-We do not recommend using this `-Force` switch because it will leave BLOBs in the SMB storage behind and make your SharePoint contents un-accessible.
-We recommend to migrate BLOBs firstly and then un-register remote share BLOB store.
+We do not recommend using this `-Force` switch because it will leave BLOBs in the SMB storage behind and make your SharePoint contents unaccessible.
+We recommend to migrate BLOBs firstly and then unregister remote share BLOB store.

 ### Validate data consistency of remote share BLOB store